elh/bitempura/README.md

 type Value interface{}
 ```

+* DB interface is inspired by XTDB (and Datomic).
+* Storage model is inspired by Snodgrass' SQL implementations.

 <br />

 ## Author

 I'm learning about [bitemporal databases](https://en.wikipedia.org/wiki/Bitemporal_Modeling) and thought the best way to build intuition about their internal design was by building a simple one for myself.
 My goals are:
-* Making this a viable, standalone lib
+* Sharing a viable, standalone key-value store lib
 * Creating artifacts to teach others about temporal data
 * Launching off this to new tools for gracefully extending existing SQL databases with bitemporality